 General Procedures for Contact with the Media

 The President serves as the official spokesperson and conveys the official position on issues of general Company-wide impact or significance or situations that are of a particularly controversial or sensitive nature.
 Inquiries from the media about such issues should be referred to the President.

-Depending on the specific circumstances, the President may designate another administrator to serve as spokesperson on a particular issue.
+Depending on the specific circumstances, the President may designate another administrator to serve as spokesperson on a issue.

 Computer, Email and Internet Usage